 I spend a considerable amount of time explaining task saturation, and it’s consequences, during my situational awareness programs because people are under the false belief they can handle the load or, when the load becomes too great, they can simply prioritize the information and keep the most important and let the least important flow out of the brain.

-Unfortunately, this isn’t how the brain works under stress.
+Unfortunately, this isn’t how your brain works under stress.
 When you are barraged with information, your brain will decide what information it keeps and what information it lets go, outside of your conscious control.
-Just like you can not will the ground to keep certain droplets of water and let go of others, you cannot compel you brain to keep certain information and let go of other information at will.
+Just like you cannot control which droplets of water get absorbed into the ground and which are let to run off, you cannot compel you brain to keep certain information and let go of other information at will.

-Because this forgetting happens without conscious control, what you forget can be some of the most important things you wish you would have remembered.
+Because this forgetting happens without conscious control, what you forget can be some of the most important information you wish you would have remembered.
 This lesson usually comes after the fact.

-If your brain is not good at remembering volumes of information when it becomes saturated and it chooses outside of conscious awareness to keep some information and shed other information, what information “sticks” in memory is questionable.
+If your brain is not good at remembering volumes of information when it becomes saturated, and it chooses (outside of your conscious awareness) to keep some information and shed other information, what information “sticks” in memory?
 Research suggests there are two characteristics of information that improve it’s likelihood of being remembered.
 First is familiarity with the information.
 If you are familiar with the information because of past experience or past training it’s more likely to “stick” – to be remembered.
 The second is emotional triggers.
 If the information triggers an emotional response, it’s more likely to “stick” – to be remembered.